notaryavardhan/digital-literacy-project/report/project-report.md

 ---

 ## Introduction
-[cite_start]This report documents my work as a Student Digital Ambassador during the Digital Literacy course[cite: 4, 6]. [cite_start]The project involved completing five distinct tasks designed to build a professional online presence, master digital collaboration, and understand cybersecurity risks[cite: 7, 31, 74]. [cite_start]Throughout this assignment, I have organized my deliverables in a GitHub repository and practiced essential skills like professional emailing and coding challenge completion[cite: 8, 45, 60].
+This report documents the completion of five tasks for the Digital Literacy course.
+The objective was to function as a Student Digital Ambassador by building a professional online presence and demonstrating a baseline understanding of digital safety and communication.
+The work includes a GitHub repository, professional profiles, and a research-based case study on cybercrime.

 ---

 ## Task 1 Write-up
-[cite_start]For this task, I created a one-page Digital Literacy Awareness Infographic using Canva[cite: 21, 23, 28]. [cite_start]My design focused on defining digital literacy, highlighting useful tools for students, and outlining safe internet practices[cite: 25]. [cite_start]I used a clean, professional layout with icons to make the information digestible for my peers[cite: 21].
-The most interesting part of the process was learning how to balance visual elements with concise text to ensure the message was clear at a glance. [cite_start]I found it slightly challenging to narrow down the vast topic of digital literacy into just three key areas, but using a template helped me maintain a structured flow[cite: 24].
+I created a Digital Literacy Awareness Infographic using Canva.
+The design covers the definition of digital literacy, essential digital tools for students, and basic internet safety practices.
+The visual is intended to be a one-page resource for peers.
+The most relevant part of the process was selecting the most critical information to fit a single-page format.
+I found it interesting to see how visual hierarchy can be used to emphasize safety tips over general definitions.
+The exported image is available in the repository.

 ---

 ## Task 2 Write-up
-[cite_start]I established my professional digital presence by updating my accounts on GitHub, LinkedIn, and HackerRank[cite: 33]. [cite_start]GitHub serves as my primary repository for technical projects, while I use LinkedIn to connect with the academic and professional community[cite: 31, 35]. [cite_start]For the third platform, HackerRank allows me to practice competitive programming[cite: 47]. [cite_start]Over the next four years, I plan to use LinkedIn to track internship opportunities and GitHub to host my semester-wise project work[cite: 37]. [cite_start]Keeping these profiles minimal and professional now ensures I have a strong foundation for future career placements[cite: 30, 39].
+For the digital portfolio task, I updated my GitHub and LinkedIn profiles and established a presence on HackerRank.
+GitHub serves as a technical repository for my code, while LinkedIn is used for professional networking within the B.Tech community.
+I plan to use these platforms over the next four years to document my academic projects and track internship opportunities.
+Maintaining a minimal and professional profile at this stage ensures a clean digital footprint before entering the job market.

 ---

 ## Task 3 Write-up
-[cite_start]In this module, I practiced technical and collaborative skills by completing the "Solve Me First" challenge on HackerRank and building a Digital Literacy Quiz via Google Forms[cite: 46, 48, 52]. [cite_start]Completing the coding challenge helped me get familiar with competitive programming environments[cite: 45]. [cite_start]Building the Google Form was particularly useful as it allowed me to create a 5-question assessment with mixed question types to test peer awareness[cite: 52, 53].
-Academically, these tools are essential; [cite_start]Google Workspace will help in team projects, while coding platforms will prepare me for technical interviews and lab assessments[cite: 55].
+This task involved completing a beginner-level coding challenge on HackerRank and creating a Digital Literacy Quiz using Google Forms.
+The coding challenge provided an introduction to competitive programming environments.
+The Google Form consists of five questions designed to test basic digital awareness among students.
+Academically, these tools are necessary for cloud-based collaboration and technical skill development.
+The results and links are documented in the platforms folder.

 ---

 ## Task 4 Write-up
-[cite_start]Communication is a core part of the Digital Ambassador role[cite: 59]. [cite_start]I drafted two professional emails: one requesting an assignment extension from a professor and another expressing interest in a summer internship[cite: 61, 62, 64]. [cite_start]I also developed a 10-point Social Media checklist[cite: 67, 68].
-A key learning was the "think before you post" rule.
-I explored a scenario where a student lost an internship offer due to unprofessional public venting on social media. [cite_start]This taught me that digital footprints are permanent and that professional concerns should always be handled through private, formal channels rather than public platforms[cite: 70].
+I drafted two professional emails: a request for an assignment extension and an internship inquiry.
+I also compiled a social media checklist consisting of five do's and five don'ts.
+A key takeaway was the importance of discretion in digital communication.
+I analyzed a scenario where a student’s public social media post resulted in a lost internship opportunity.
+This highlights that professional issues should be handled through formal, private channels to avoid long-term career damage.

 ---

 ## Task 5 Write-up
-[cite_start]Researching the "Fake PG Accommodation" UPI scam was eye-opening[cite: 75, 77]. [cite_start]I was surprised to learn that most cybercrimes rely on simple social engineering and "fake urgency" rather than complex technical hacking[cite: 78, 79]. [cite_start]Scammers exploit the stress of students to trick them into entering their UPI PINs[cite: 78]. [cite_start]As a result, I am changing my habit of using public Wi-Fi for sensitive tasks[cite: 82, 86]. [cite_start]I will now strictly use mobile data for banking and ensure I never enter my PIN to "receive" money[cite: 82, 83].
+I researched a case study on UPI fraud involving a fake accommodation scam.
+It was surprising to find that most cybercrimes rely on simple social engineering and artificial urgency rather than technical exploits.
+Scammers specifically target students by creating panic to bypass logical thinking.
+Consequently, I will stop using public Wi-Fi for any banking activities and will strictly use mobile data.
+I have also learned that a UPI PIN is never required to receive a payment.

 ---

 ## Conclusion
-[cite_start]This project has significantly improved my digital confidence[cite: 19]. [cite_start]I have moved from being a passive user to an active, responsible digital citizen[cite: 5]. [cite_start]Learning to manage a GitHub repository, communicate professionally, and identify online threats has provided me with a toolkit that will be vital throughout my B.Tech journey and future career in AI and ML[cite: 6, 92].
+The project provided a comprehensive overview of essential digital skills.
+I have transitioned from a general user to a more informed digital citizen.
+Building a GitHub repository and practicing professional communication has provided a necessary foundation for my B.Tech journey.
+These skills will be directly applicable to my future work in the field of AI and ML.

 ---

 ## References
 1. VIT Bhopal University.
-(2026). [cite_start]CSE0001 - Digital Literacy Project Brief[cite: 1].
+(2026).
+CSE0001 - Digital Literacy Project Brief.
-2. GitHub. (n.d.). [cite_start][github.com](https://github.com)[cite: 120].
+2. GitHub.
+(2026).
+Official Website.
-3. Canva. (n.d.). [cite_start][canva.com](https://canva.com)[cite: 120].
-4. National Cyber Crime Reporting Portal. [cite_start][cybercrime.gov.in](https://cybercrime.gov.in)[cite: 121].
+3. National Cyber Crime Reporting Portal.
+(2026).
+Official Guidelines.